 Following the executive order, the NIST was drafted and published in SP 800-171 in 2015.
 Currently, in its second revision, this document outlines the requirements for securing CUI in IT systems.
 It draws its requirements from two sources:

 - FIPS 200: FIPS 200 defines fundamental security requirements and controls for federal agencies as articulated under the Information Technology Management Reform Act of 1996 (FISMA).
-Under NIST 800-171, controls drawn from FIPS 200 are considered basic or foundational requirements for handling CUI.
+Under NIST 800-171, FIPS 200 are considered basic or foundational requirements for handling CUI.

 - NIST 800-53: 800-53 is an additional set of controls meant to provide a flexible framework for several applications across multiple applications in the federal government.
 Under 800-171, controls drawn from 800-53 are considered derived requirements that supplement their basic counterparts.

 The controls fall under multiple families that cover areas like Access Control, Incident Response, Risk Assessment, Security Assessment and Media Protection.
 By and large, there are several overlapping functions that the controls address: